xxao/linque/README.md

 ```

 ### .sort(key, reverse)
 Sorts elements of current sequence by using default comparer or selected item's key.
-This call fully evaluates current
+If the key provides multiple
-sequence.
+columns, the sorting direction can be specified for each individual column.
+This call fully evaluates current sequence.

 ```python
 data = (8, 0, 2, 3, 5, 1, 6, 7, 4, 9)